 Study abroad fees and costs

-You pay different tuition fees to Sussex during your year abroad, and you may be eligible for grants and extra funding to help you cover the costs of studying abroad as a Sussex student.
+You pay different tuition fees to Sussex during your year abroad, and you may be eligible for grants and extra funding to help you cover some of the costs of studying abroad as a Sussex student.

 How much you pay to study abroad

 How much you pay in fees and costs during your year abroad depends on your study abroad programme.